khuyentran1401/Data-science/README.md

 ## Contributing

-CodeCut focuses on writing about open-source tools for data and LLM in Python that are tailored to data scientists.
-We welcome contributions!
+If you're passionate about data science and want to share your knowledge about open-source tools for data processing and LLM applications in Python, we'd love to have you contribute!

 To contribute: